hummingbot/hummingbot/documentation/docs/developers/tutorial/perform-trade.md

 ![Figure 1: Perform trade strategy flow chart](/assets/img/perform-trade-flowchart.svg)

 Specifically, the “Should I proceed?” check in the flow chart occurs in the try clause in the c_tick function.
 This checks that the markets are ready and connected, ensuring it is safe for the trader.
-The “Does the user have enough balance to place order?” check in the flow chart occurs on line 193 in the c_place_order function.
-The if statement calls c_has_enoguh_balance which performs the check.
-The two following paths of creating a buy order or creating a sell order in the flow chart also occur in the c_place_order function.
+The “Does the user have enough balance to place order?” check in the flow chart occurs on line 193 in the `c_place_order function`.
+The if statement calls `c_has_enoguh_balance` which performs the check.
+The two following paths of creating a buy order or creating a sell order in the flow chart also occur in the `c_place_order function`.

 The flow of the strategy is as follows